rjmfernandes/cfk_k8s_gatekeeper/README.md

 So ideally in a CFK scenario one would say the best thing could be to have both combined: the `create.topic.policy.class.name` and the K8s OPA Gatekeeper.

 **Note:** The example Java Topic class `com.confluent.csta.MyTopicPolicy` also includes commented code for other possible validations as it could be `numPartitions`.
-But it's also to have for other configurations as `cleanup.policy` or `retention.ms`.
+But it's also possible to have for other configurations as `cleanup.policy` or `retention.ms`.
 And just as it happens with topic names ideally we would want these constraints to be applied the same way both at the K8s OPA Gatekeeper and `create.topic.policy.class.name` levels.

 ## Cleanup